hellotem/enmeitu.github.io/resource/index.md

 ---
 layout: default
 ---
-## Announcements
+## Information for prospective students
+* I have 1-2 full-time Master students vacacies each year.
+Currently, no plan for recruiting PhD students.
+If you are interested to persue a Master degree under my supervision, please feel free contact me.
-*  For SJTU students who want to participate in researches on machine learning and artificial intelligence, please contact me directly with an email titled "SJTU Student Research".
+* For SJTU undergraduate students who want to participate into lab researches on machine learning and artificial intelligence, please contact me directly with an email titled "SJTU Student Research".
-* I am very happy to write recommendation letters for students who attend my classes or take part into research activities in our lab.
+* I am happy to write recommendation letters for students who attend my classes or take part into research activities in our lab.
 Please send me a copy of your transcript and CV (if you have one).

 ## Major AI related conferences